terraform-ibm-modules/terraform-ibm-cis/docs/README.md

                 # (12 unchanged attributes hidden)
             }

-The DNS records can be imported from a file in IBM Cloud Internet Services.
-This module allows the import of DNS records in two ways:
+This module allows you to import DNS records from a file in the following two ways :

-* using the local file path (if accessible)
+- by specifying the file path directly
-* using the base64 encoded string for the file
+- by using a base64-encoded string representation of the file

 To convert the records text file to base64 encoded string:
 ```sh